+This course focuses on Stetson's Social Justice Value.
 An examination of contemporary social and political issues in the light of classical and contemporary works of philosophy.
 Topics may include justice, freedom, property, equality, and democracy.

 PHIL 308V.
 Existentialism.
 1 Unit.

+This course focuses on Stetson's Ethical or Spiritual Inquiry Value.
 An examination of issues concerning the meaning of human existence.
 Sample topics may include: freedom and responsibility, anxiety and death, authenticity and alienation, the individual and society, emotions and reason, faith and God.

 PHIL 309V.
 Feminist Philosophy.
 1 Unit.

+This course focuses on Stetson's Social Justice Value.
 An examination of national and global feminist philosophers’ efforts to develop a perspective of their own.
 Discussions will focus on feminist analyses of the family, pornography, reproductive rights, violence against women, the intersection of gender, race, and class, women’s oppression, the causes of that oppression, and ways of fighting it.
 The course will include a service learning component.